Xiaohong-Deng/CarND-Unscented-Kalman-Filter-Project/README.md

 Caution needs to be taken in multiple places for normalizing angles, otherwise _nan_ or _inf_ will be introduced to the simulation results, causing program to hang.
 ### RMSE accuracy
 All hyperparameters are relevant to the final RMSE estimation.
 Fine tuning them is necessary.

+Remember that Kalman Filter is based on the linearity assumption.
+The only nonlinearity is introduced in radar update step.
+But in order to use sigma point method, we have to use sigma points method in predict step.
+It's not that we are changing the assumption of linearity, just to accommodate the sigma points method.

+So for Lidar update which does not introduce nonlinearity we can use linear transformation as usual for predict step.
+Thus two versions of prediction function can be implemented here.
+But in my code I have not yet done that.

+Using linear model in Lidar update improves the RMSE accuracy for dataset 1.
 ## Other Important Dependencies
 * cmake >= 3.5
   * All OSes: [click here for installation instructions](https://cmake.org/install/)